Silence after the storm

 Image Davien Dierickx

-The war between Israel and Hamas does not leave Flemish universities unaffected.
+The Israeli-Palestinian conflict does not leave Flemish universities unaffected.
 For one thing, activists want them to stop collaborating with Israelian educational institutions.
 Stroom is looking at the big picture: what criteria does UAntwerp apply in evaluating international collaborations?
 Is cutting one’s ties with an institution abroad a good thing?
 ‘What’s essential is that we always look at the foreign university in its own right, never at the country’s regime.’

 In short